 Bio & Head-shot

-M. F. Simone Roberts works as managing editor The Quarry: A Social Justice Poetry Database and Blog This Rock for Split This Rock.
-Roberts is an independent scholar of poetics and feminist phenomenology, poet, editor, and activist.
-Her poems appear in Revue/Post and Poets Reading the News, and soon in Literary Nest and other journals.
+M. F. Simone Roberts is managing editor and co-curator of The Quarry: A Social Justice Poetry Database and Blog This Rock for Split This Rock.
+Roberts is an interdisciplinary scholar of poetics, feminist phenomenology, and comparative religion, and poet, editor, activist.
+Her poems appear in Revue/Post and Poets Reading the News, Literary Nest, The Quarry, and soon other journals.
 She is co-editor of the anthology Iris Murdoch and the Moral Imagination: Essays and author of the critical monograph A Poetics of Being-Two: Irigaray’s Ethics and Post-Symbolist Poetics.
 She tweets and ‘grams sporadically at @pomored.